-According to Biomedical Waste (Management and Handling) Rules, 1998 of India[1], Biomedical waste means any waste, which is generated during diagnosis, treatment or immunization of humanbeings or animals, in research activities pertaining thereto or in the production or testing of biologicals.
-The sources of biomedical waste includes government hospitals, private hospitals, primary health centres, dispensaries, nursing homes, labs, etc. Infectious and non-infectious are being generated from the hospitals [2-3].
+According to Biomedical Waste (Management and Handling) Rules, 1998 of India, "Biomedical waste" means any waste, which is generated during diagnosis, treatment or immunization of human-beings or animals, in research activities pertaining thereto or in the production or testing of biologicals.
+The sources of biomedical waste includes government hospitals, private hospitals, primary health centres, dispensaries, nursing homes, labs, etc. Infectious and noninfectious are being generated from the hospitals.
 There is a need for segregation of waste.
 If there is no proper management of biomedical waste, then it might lead to major consequences like transmission of infections of the Hepatitis B virus, HIV, etc. Management of biomedical waste is of utmost importance for the safety of the medical practitioners as well as the public and the environment.

-20 Literature Review
+2.0 Literature Review

-Deshmukh and Rathod [4] highlighted certain aspects of hospital waste management and also about the impacts of improper waste management.
+P.V.Deshmukh and R.H.Rathod, 2016 Highlighted certain aspects of hospital waste management and also about the impacts of improper waste management.
 It was found that factors such as the reusable items, waste management plan, social, economic and cultural status of the patients will have an effect over the quantity of waste generated.
 Awareness has to be provided and proper biomedical waste management should be given importance.

-Awodele et al. [5] assessed the medial waste management in seven hospitals in Lagos, Nigeria and also determined the impact of Lagos Waste Management Authority.
+OlufunshoAwodele et al,2016Assessed the medial waste management in seven hospitals in Lagos, Nigeria and also determined the impact of Lagos Waste Management Authority.
 They highlighted the challenges involved which includes lack of policies/legislation, budget allocation, rules and regulations, training and implementation.

-Sarsour et al. [6] Estimated the medical waste management within selected hospitals in Gaza Strip Palestine and found that the healthcare facilities irrespective of government or private suffer from inappropriate management of biomedical waste, there was deficiency in the implementation of training courses and hence concluded that the Ministry of Health and healthcare institutions should provide adequate consideration towards policies for the proper management of waste and disposal of healthcare wastes.
+Amal Sarsour et al, 2014 Estimated the medical waste management within selected hospitals in Gaza Strip Palestine and found that the healthcare facilities irrespective of government or private suffer from inappropriate management of biomedical waste, there was deficiency in the implementation of training courses and hence concluded that the Ministry of Health and healthcare institutions should provide adequate consideration towards policies for the proper management of waste and disposal of healthcare wastes.

-Agunwamba et al. [7] Prepared a comparative analysis of hospital waste management in Calabar metropolis and developed countries.
+Agunwamba J C et al, 2013 Prepared a comparative analysis of hospital waste management in Calabar metropolis and developed countries.
 This study involved the estimation of waste generated, evaluation of waste segregation and determination of level of knowledge towards the waste management.
-The evaluation of the waste management practice was made using the listed criteria such as the waste management responsibility, segregation, storage, packaging, transport, recycling and reuse, treatment and disposal [8-9].
+The evaluation of the waste management practice was made using the listed criteria such as the waste management responsibility, segregation, storage, packaging, transport, recycling and reuse, treatment and disposal.

+\ Department of Management Studies, Anna University (BIT Campus), Tiruchirappalli, Tamil Nadu, India \\Corresponding Author: Department of Management Studies, Anna University (BIT Campus), Tiruchirappalli, Tamil Nadu, India (E-mail: ramya.sep@gmail.com)

 They have also added that when waste management is given the right funding and supervision, waste could be minimised.

-\Department of Management Studies, Anna University (BIT Campus), Tiruchirappalli, Tamil Nadu, India

-\\Corresponding Author: Department of Management Studies, Anna University (BIT Campus), Tiruchirappalli, Tamil Nadu, India (E-mail: ramya.sep@gmail.com)

-Rastogi et al.[10] studied the bacteriological profile of biomedical waste and gave management guidelines for the proper management of biomedical waste.
-They mentioned that the quantity of waste generated is important and a lesser amount of biomedical waste means lesser burden on the disposal work, cost saving and also have an efficient waste disposal system.
+VichalRastogi et al, 2011Studied the bacteriological profile of biomedical waste and gave management guidelines for the proper management of biomedical waste.

+They mentioned that the quantity of waste generated is important and a lesser amount of biomedical waste means lesser burden on the disposal work, cost saving and also have an efficient waste disposal system